jmmarreiros/jmwebsite/content/authors/admin/_index.md

 ---

 **Welcome!**
 I’m an archaeologist, currently working at the Laboratory for Traceology and Controlled Experiments (TraCEr) at MONREPOS (https://monrepos.leiza.de/en), LEIZA (https://www.leiza.de).
-I’m also an Affiliated Researcher at the ICArEHB (http://www.icarehb.com).
+I’m also a Researcher at the ICArEHB (http://www.icarehb.com).

-I’m interested in unravelling **early hominin technological evolution**, with a special fascination for understanding how stone tools were designed, produced, and used.
+I am passionate about the evolution of technology.
+As an achaeologist, I’m interested in unravelling **early hominin technological evolution**, with a special fascination for understanding how stone tools were designed, produced, and used.
 I found it intriguing how technological choices made in the past guided us to what we are today.
 To investigate this topic, I focus on artefact analysis, laboratory experiments, and excavation of palaeolithic sites.

 This independent website is about my research on Pleistocene Archaeology!
 The main aim is to **disseminate my research, and share data and details about my projects in the lab and field**.
 Feel free to get in touch!